 Whether you work in contract administration, contract drafting, project management or procurement, it is vital that you are aware of a party’s rights, responsibilities and obligations under a contract in the context of a project.

-Over two days, our expert facilitators will guide you through contemporary legal frameworks to assist you to develop techniques to identify the legal framework in which contracts operate, assist in the preparation of a contract and alert you to some of the potential issues that may arise in a contract.
+Over one day, our expert facilitators will guide you through contemporary legal frameworks to assist you to develop techniques to identify the legal framework in which contracts operate, assist in the preparation of a contract and alert you to some of the potential issues that may arise in a contract.